 Closure applications can vary enormously, as these essential products are used to enable easy access to pipelines when equipment such as pig launchers, receivers, filters, separators and others require maintenance.
 Without closures, extensive man-hours would be required to gain safe access to pipelines, and maintenance expenses would be even more significant to company balance sheets.

 Pipelines increasingly have their own unique closure requirements: sometimes because of the way that they run over the geographical layout of the landscape, or because of the nature of the substances that they transport.
 However, the US market has always favoured standardised products that have pre-ordained markers of high functionality and low maintenance.
 Standardisation has a number of benefits, including shorter delivery times, fewer parts to hold in stock and less complex training requirements.
-SPX FLOW now stocks standardised closures ‘on the shelves’ in the US, which has resulted in a 50 per cent reduction in lead-in times for its patented and world-renowned GD Bandlock 2 Closure technology for US clients.
+Celeros Flow Technology now stocks standardised closures ‘on the shelves’ in the US, which has resulted in a 50 per cent reduction in lead-in times for its patented and world-renowned GD Bandlock 2 Closure technology for US clients.

 Pipelines are notoriously difficult to access, so associated equipment needs to be designed with this in mind.
 For example, confined installation space and restricted access for maintenance are becoming increasingly important factors as oil and gas operators seek to optimise industrial real estate.